Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 3. A new function `createFilterPanel()` has been added, which renders a filter panel
 4. The Genre Filter and Filter Panel were merged into the left panel

+.. note:: When defining a new ``Ext.Panel`` element, make sure to set ``autoHeight`` to true.
+Otherwise, your panels may look squashed.

 Save and reload your module.
 The main screen should look somewhat like this:

 .. figure:: /_static/developer/building-a-webclient-module/mainpanel-with-filter-panel.png